pantheon-systems/documentation/source/content/guides/domains/08-domain-hijacking.md

 ## How to Avoid DNS Hijacking

-Previously, it was possible to add your custom domains/sub-domains to your Pantheon sites without validating ownership by skipping the dashboard option to add HTTPS.
-We now require you to validate ownership of your custom domains at the time of adding  domains to Pantheon sites.
+Pantheon requires you to validate ownership of your custom domains at the time of adding  domains to Pantheon sites.
 For the specific steps on adding custom domains, see [Add a Custom Domain](/guides/domains/custom-domains#add-a-custom-domain).
 Validating ownership (which is now enforced) would ensure that your custom domains will not be taken over by bad actors.

 ### Clear DNS Records Before Removing Unused Subdomains